HOW TO RECORD A POSTER

 PREP YOUR POSTER BEFORE YOU RECORD:

 ACRM does not require or provide a specific template for posters.
-Your final poster file can be uploaded from your Poster Portal in PDF, Powerpoint, JPEG or Word.
+Your final poster file must be uploaded from your Poster Portal in PDF format.
 If you choose to use a template, please be aware that the e-poster system will not trim anything from the edges.
 Whatever is on the final file will show in the Online Program when uploaded.

 There are no technical limits to posters but the typical aspect ratios are 16X9, 9X16 or 4X3.
 We recommend an image resolution of 1080p or higher, but any size is acceptable.